JoshMSmith44/Project3-CUDA-Path-Tracer/README.md

 **Project Description**

 In this project, I created a CUDA pathtracer to render 3D scenes.
-This includes toggleable material sorting.
+This includes toggleable material sorting, stream-compation ray termination, and ray-jitter anti-aliasing.
 I incorporated some cool features I am especially proud of.
-Specifically, Russian Roulette termination, support for obj meshes, and an Octree based sample for mesh intersections.
+Specifically, Russian Roulette termination, support for obj meshes, and an Bounding-Volume Hierarchy based sampling for mesh intersections.

 **Items Completed**:
   * Standard Implementation